bradgillap/I2C-LCD-Display/README.md

 Any [raspbian](https://www.raspbian.org/) based operating system will work.
 I recommend [DietPi](http://dietpi.com/) for beginning your projects to reduce on overhead but novice users should use [raspbian](https://www.raspbian.org/).

 ##Software Setup
 We need to do a few things before you can begin running demo python scripts to display things on the LCD screen.
 Just follow the steps and you should be fine.
 If you are using the **root** account, you can ignore the **sudo** command.
-You only need to do these stpes once.
+You only need to do these steps once.

 We first need to enable the GPIO pins on the raspberrypi